From sparkling turquoise coastlines to rugged alpine peaks, taking a road trip through Italy is one of the greatest joys of traveling in Europe.

 There’s also the Neapolis Archaeological Park with the Roman Amphitheater and the limestone cave Ear of Dionysius.

-From Siracusa, drive to Catania, your base for hiking Mount Etna, a must when in Sicily.
+From Siracusa, drive to Catania for 2 days, which you can use as your base for hiking Mount Etna, a must when in Sicily.

 Explore the historic center of Catania and plan a day trip to the Etna National Park.

 You can take a cable car up close to the summit of Mt.
 Etna, hike along the trails, or do a combination of both.

 After some time exploring the heights of Etna, why not stop by the one of the gorgeous beaches near Catania?